SaxxonPike/roton/README.md

 ### Where can I learn more about ZZT?

-Visit http://zzt.org - the original game engines are available for download, as are some games to play on it.
+- https://museumofzzt.com/ - a preservation site for all things ZZT.
+The original games can be found here, plus a massive library of others from the community over the years.
+Administered by Dr. Dos.
+(The developers *really* appreciate this site.)
+- http://zzt.org/fora/ - if you want to immerse yourself in the culture and in-jokes, this forum has preserved everything since 2003.
+Be warned: it's a bit juvenile in there.

 ### How can I contribute to Roton?

+Contributions are accepted differently depending on the nature of the contribution.

+##### ZZT emulation fixes

+Odd things found in Roton's emulation methods are very likely a product of the reverse engineering process.
+Changes can be submitted, but often times it's better to file a bug than to commit code to the emulator core unless you've verified using the provided [IDA databases](https://www.hex-rays.com/products/ida/).
+These databases are stored in the [IDBs folder](/IDBs).

+##### Lyon, frontend fixes

+Fixes to the frontend or SDL integration are very welcome!

+##### Process

-Feel free to fork the project and add your improvements.
-Get in touch with the project manager (currently SaxxonPike) once you've finished your work so it can be approved for inclusion in the master branch.
+Get in touch with either @SaxxonPike or @Spectere once you've finished your work so it can be approved for inclusion in the master branch.